humdrumR includes a easy-to-use system for

 In humdrum data, character strings are often encoded with multiple pieces of musical information right besides each other:

-data might include tokens like "4.ee-[
+for example, **recip data might include tokens like "4.ee-[.

-) will automatically "pull out" rhythm information from within strings, if it can find any
+The humdrumR parser (rhythmInterval) will automatically "pull out" rhythm information from within strings, if it can find any

 using the appropriate known regular expressions.

-For example, duration('4.ee-[')
+For example, duration('4.ee-[') returns 0.375.

-) have an option to keep the "extra" information
+However, all the pitch functions (like recip() and dur()) have an option to keep the "extra" information

 and return the result "in place"---i.e., embedded right where it was found in the input string.

-This is controlled with the inPlace
+This is controlled with the inPlace argument, which is FALSE by default.

-So, duration('4.ee-[', inPlace = TRUE)
+So, duration('4.ee-[', inPlace = TRUE) will return 0.375ee-[---keeping the "ee-[".

-if their input is a character
+if their input is a character string.

 See also

-rhythm functions make use of the
+All humdrumR rhythm functions make use of the

 deparsing functionality.